 What happens if my circumstances or income change?
 There are some changes that could affect the level of the tax credit award.
-They include

-- changes in the adults in the household, for example if you and your partner stop living together or if, having been living on your own, you begin living with someone as a couple - changes in circumstances affecting the elements of tax credits for which you are eligible, such as - the birth or death of a child - if a child leaves the household or stops full-time education - if you stop using registered or approved childcare, or - a change in your usual weekly working hours - you or your partner begin to qualify for a disability element of Working Tax Credit - you or your partner no longer have a disability which puts you at a disadvantage in getting a job - a child you are responsible for is registered as blind or is taken off the blind register - you are claiming Disability Living Allowance (DLA) for a child you are responsible for, or you are claiming for an existing DLA award for them to be increased to include the Highest Care Component and the decision on the claim has not yet been made (this may affect the date that any disability element may be backdated to) - (DLA) starts or stops being paid for a child you are responsible for - the Highest Rate Care Component of DLA starts or stops being paid for you, your partner, or a child you are responsible for - the Higher Rate of Attendance Allowance starts or stops being paid for you or your partner, and - changes in income between the previous year and the current year.
+They include changes in the adults in the household, for example if you and your partner stop living together or if you have been living on your own, you begin living with someone as a couple

+- changes in circumstances affecting the elements of tax credits for which you are eligible, such as - o the birth or death of a child - if a child leaves the household or stops full-time education - o if you stop using 'registered' or 'approved' childcare, or - o a change in your usual weekly working hours - o if you move abroad - you or your partner begin to qualify for a disability element of Working Tax Credit - you or your partner no longer have a disability which puts you at a disadvantage in getting a job - a child you are responsible for is registered as blind or is taken off the blind register - you are claiming Disability Living Allowance (DLA) for a child you are responsible for, or you are claiming for an existing DLA award for them to be increased to include the Highest Care Component and the decision on the claim has not yet been made (this may affect the date that any disability element may be backdated to) - DLA starts or stops being paid for a child you are responsible for - the Highest Rate Care Component of DLA starts or stops being paid for you, your partner, or a child you are responsible for - the Higher Rate of Attendance Allowance starts or stops being paid for you or your partner, and - changes in income between the previous year and the current year.